- Hepatitis C is transmitted through contact with blood, but it is also an STI.

-You can be vaccinated against hepatitis A and B, but not against C. If you’ve ever had hepatitis A or B, you can never have it again.
-It’s a different story with hepatitis C. You can get hepatitis C again after you’ve been
+You can be vaccinated against hepatitis A and B, but not against hepatitis C. If you’ve ever had hepatitis A or B, you can never have it again.
+It’s a different story with hepatitis C. You can get hepatitis C again after you’ve been have been cured.

 There are six important genotypes of hepatitis C. Gay men in the Netherlands mostly get infected with genotype 1, 2 or 4.
 The treatment is the same for these genotypes.
 Today, almost anyone can be cured of hepatitis C.